Pre-Conference

 Learn from the Experts!

-A total of .6 CEUs will be offered during the pre-conference for the 2024 Deaf in Healthcare Summit for Interpreters.
-A specialized learning opportunity, this pre-conference will explore the magic behind STEM and its application to interpreting, medical health education, and STEM discourse skill development.
+A total of .6 CEUs will be offered during the pre-conference for the 2025 Deaf in Healthcare Summit for Interpreters.
+A specialized learning opportunity, this pre-conference is designed for interpreters to explore using movement and visual/spatial techniques to interpret difficult ideas and refine their ability to interpret complex cardiovascular- and oncology-related concepts with clarity and accuracy.

 Pre-Conference Agenda